it-p-lodz-pl/OOI.Gateway2Azure.Aricle/.Research/AZURE.Services.md

 3. Connectivity via a custom **cloud gateway**: For devices that require protocol translation or some form of custom processing before reaching the cloud gateway communication endpoint.
 4. Connectivity via a **field gateway and a custom cloud gateway**: Similar to the previous pattern, field gateway scenarios might require some protocol adaption or customizations on the cloud side and therefore can choose to connect to a custom gateway running in the cloud.
 Some scenarios require integration of field and cloud gateways using isolated network tunnels, either using VPN technology or using an application-level relay service.

-A field gateway is a specialized device-appliance or general-purpose software that acts as a communication enabler and, potentially, as a local device control system and device data processing hub.
-A field gateway can perform local processing and control functions toward the devices; on the other side it can filter or aggregate the device telemetry and thus reduce the amount of data being transferred to the cloud back end.
+A **field gateway** is a specialized device-appliance or general-purpose software that acts as a communication enabler and, potentially, as a local device control system and device data processing hub.
+A **field gateway** can perform local processing and control functions toward the devices; on the other side it can filter or aggregate the device telemetry and thus reduce the amount of data being transferred to the cloud back end.

-A field gateway’s scope includes the field gateway itself and all devices that are attached to it.
+A **field gateway**’s scope includes the field gateway itself and all devices that are attached to it.
 As the name implies, field gateways act outside dedicated data processing facilities and are usually collocated with the devices.

-A field gateway is different from a mere traffic router in that it has an active role in managing access and information flow.
+A **field gateway** is different from a mere traffic router in that it has an active role in managing access and information flow.
 It is an application-addressed entity and network connection or session terminal.
 For example, gateways in this context may assist in device provisioning, data filtering, batching and aggregation, buffering of data, protocol translation, and event rules processing.
 NAT devices or firewalls, in contrast, do not qualify as field gateways since they are not explicit connection or session terminals, but rather route (or deny) connections or sessions made through them.

 ### IoT Hub Documentation